The Company needs to identify as well as promptly and successfully respond to changes in fashion trends and consumer preferences.

 The Company depends on the flow of customers generated by the shopping malls where its stores are located.

 The Company’s sales largely depend on having stores located in prominent places with large flows of people, and partially on the capacity of other stores to attract consumers to their surroundings, as well as on the preference for shopping malls as a shopping destination.
 Shopping mall traffic and sales volume may be affected by external factors beyond the Company’s control, such as a decline in economic activity of a certain region, the opening of new shopping malls and the reduction in attractiveness of other stores in the shopping malls where we are located.

 The Company’s business depends on intense customer traffic in its stores and an effective marketing strategy in order to generate such traffic.

 The Company allocates substantial funds to marketing and advertising, while sales and profitability depend largely on its capacity to identify its target audience, decide on the advertising message and appropriate media to reach this audience and promote the knowledge of and attraction to the Company’s brands, among others.

 If the Company’s marketing and advertising strategies are not successfully designed, planned and executed, its financial situation and operating result may be negatively affected.

 The loss of tax benefits or the Company’s failure to renew them may negatively affect its results.

 The Company has income tax benefits on the sale of products manufactured at its industrial plants located in Natal and Fortaleza.
-The benefits granted by the extinct SUDENE are still in effect and consist of the exemption or a 75% reduction in the income tax on the results posted by each plant for periods finishing until reference year 2017.
+The benefits granted by the Superintendency for the Development of the Northeast – SUDENE consist of the exemption or a 75% reduction in the income tax on the results posted by each plant for periods finishing until reference year 2026.

 The Company also has tax benefits from the Ceará Industrial Development Fund (FDI) until August 2023, corresponding to 75% of the ICMS tax due, adjusted by the long term interest rate, and amortization with a 99% discount, after a one-month grace period.